chartsquared/C-2/README.md

 ## ChartUIE-8K

-The ChartUIE-8K (Chart User Interaction Emulation) evaluation set can be found in the `ChartUIE_8K/UIE_data` folder.
-The underlying data sets corresponding to each query is located in the `ChartUIE_8K/data` folder.
+The ChartUIE-8K (Chart User Interaction Emulation) evaluation set can be found in the `ChartUIE_8K/UIE_evaluation_set` directory.
+The underlying data sets corresponding to each query is located in the `ChartUIE_8K/data` directory.
 It includes .csv and .json files.
+The range of different chart types and topics used are mentioned in `chart_topics.yaml` and `chart_types.yaml` files.
 The license for each data is documented in `{index}_info.yaml` for each data index.
 This repository was made under non-profit academic use.
 Users of this repository should consider the license documented in `{index}_info.yaml`.
 <!--
 ## ChartAgent